-Stock option grants are an important component of the Corporation's executive compensation structure.
-Grants are intended to motivate management to achieve superior long-term performance.
-Options align the interests of management with those of the Corporation's shareholders and assist in keeping the Corporation competitive in attracting and retaining high quality executives.
-Options are granted pursuant to the Corporation's stock option plan, which permits the Compensation Committee to determine the vesting requirements and other key terms that will attach to the options.
-In accordance with their design as a long-term component of compensation, options granted to executives are generally subject to various vesting periods.
-When considering an award of options to an executive officer, consideration of the number of options previously granted to the executive may be taken into account, however, the extent to which such prior grants remain subject to resale restrictions are generally not a factor.
+Stock options, RSUs, PSUs and DSUs are a variable element of compensation.
+The Compensation Committee will determine and recommend to the Board the size of the award and its applicable terms.
+Together, the Compensation Committee and the Board will determine the structure of the compensation in terms of the quantum and instrument mix.
+Factors that will be considered when determining long-term incentives will include the individual's position, scope of responsibility, contributions to the Corporation's success, historic and recent performance, current equity holdings, and the value of the award in relation to other elements of the individual's total compensation.
+In accordance with their design as a long-term component of compensation, long-term incentive awards are generally subject to various vesting periods.
+When considering an award to an executive officer, consideration of the number of awards previously granted to the executive may be taken into account; however, the extent to which such prior grants remain subject to resale restrictions are generally not a factor.